matthewtgilbride/zoneminder-aws/README.md

 that can back up video files to the created S3 bucket, update some configuration, and create two monitors and two zones.  **Before you run it**:

 *   Note that the config files it uses are quite specific to my setup, but you can use them as inspiration.
-*   The script it runs is [after-user-setup.ts](./after-user-setup.ts), and it reads values from [zm_reference_data/cameras](./zm_reference_data/cameras)
+*   The script it runs is [after-user-setup.ts](scripts/after-user-setup.ts), and it reads values from [zm_reference_data/cameras](./zm_reference_data/cameras)
 *   LOOK AT THESE FILES FIRST.

 To run it: `yarn post:deploy`

 ## Manual Zoneminder settings (part 2)

-The script outlined above puts the python file `zm-s3-upload.py` into the `/usr/bin` directory of the EC2 instance.
+The script outlined above puts the python file `zm-s3-upload.js` into the `/usr/bin` directory of the EC2 instance.
 You can use this to back up videos to S3 by setting up a filter in Zoneminder.

 `<your-host>/zm/index.php??view=filter`

 Create a new filter with the following values checked:

-*   Create video for all matches
 *   Execute command on all matches
-    *   In the text box for the command: `/usr/bin/zm-s3-upload.py '%ET%' '%EL%' '%EF%' '%MN%' '%ED%'`
+    *   In the text box for the command: `/usr/bin/zm-s3-upload.js '%ET%' '%MN%' '%ED%'`
 *   Run filter in background

 Save the filter.